raspberrypilearning/club-mentoring/en/step_3.md

 --- task ---

-**Write down** three skills you're particularly interested in supporting young people develop.
+**Write down** three skills you're particularly interested in supporting young people to develop.

 --- /task ---

 ## Group management and expectation setting
 It’s important that sessions are fun for all those involved.
 To help make sessions enjoyable for everyone, we encourage club leaders and mentors to work with creators to agree some rules at the start of the year or term.
-These can then be added to our [rules poster template](https://assets.ctfassets.net/zsyyd4yzh6xx/72KiBgyhW9QDVONFjD04KB/8e9ae5a4bc0a925d2fa1d8359f079289/Code_Club_Rules_Poster_2024_V4.pdf){:target="_blank"}  and put up in a place where all can see them during sessions.
+These can then be added to our [rules poster template](https://assets.ctfassets.net/zsyyd4yzh6xx/72KiBgyhW9QDVONFjD04KB/8e9ae5a4bc0a925d2fa1d8359f079289/Code_Club_Rules_Poster_2024_V4.pdf){:target="_blank"} and displayed in a place where all can see them during sessions.

 --- task ---
 **Ask** the club leader if the club you will be mentoring at already has rules in place.